 Areas of counselling I deal with

 Standard Session fee is £50.00, Please contact me as there are some low fee sessions for those on reduced income.
-If you are interested in donating some of your session cost to help a new mother with no income I have a charitable account for this purpose.

 Please inquire regarding flexible rates for lower income individuals who may be struggling with the emotional journey of becoming part of the SEN community, or any emotional struggle related to becoming a parent.